amritpandey23/Scott/README.md

 ## License

-Source code this chatbot is release under MIT.
-You are not allowed to use the name `Mr. Scott`.
+Source code of this project is release under MIT license.
+You are not allowed to use the brand name `Mr. Scott` for any other associated/similar projects.